 Health and Beauty

-When it comes to health products, eCommerce brings a newfound market, as customers can now purchase items that were previously only available through their doctors.
+When it comes to health and beauty products, eCommerce brings a newfound market, as customers can now purchase items that were previously only available through their doctors.
 In addition, preventative products and services, as well as educational information, are in high demand.
 A business can offer personal training sessions or online classes and still see a high revenue stream.

 Micro-Audiences Are Out There